St. Paul Ghost Tour — 13 Haunted Stops, Self-Guided

 Frequently Asked Questions

-How many haunted stops are on the St. Paul ghost tour?
+How many stops are on the St. Paul ghost tour?

-The St. Paul ghost tour includes 13 documented haunted locations.
+The St. Paul ghost tour includes 13 documented stops covering 78 years of documented history.

 Is the St. Paul ghost tour free?